mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * On this endpoint, the "insertId" will be the new invoice_id.
 > * If unsuccessful, it console logs the error and returns status code 500 and a "Request failed... please check your request and try again!" message.
 ```
-// sample request body for the '/api/invoices' POST route
+// sample request body for this route
 {
     "invoiceObj": {
         "res_room_id": 1001,